bob134552/Battlestations/README.md

 Input the app ID and Secret into the respective fields and set your site as the chosen site.

 Similary, for allowing Google or Github social account log in, create an app for your site through the Google Developers and create credentials for OAuth 2.0 Client IDs.
-You will be given a client ID and secret which can be used similarly to Facebook set up to enable Google log in.
+You will be given a client ID and secret which similar to Facebook set up, enables Google log in.
 <img src="README_TESTING_IMAGES/google.png" alt="google">

-For GitHub going to the setting page and clicking applications allows users to create an OAuth app to allow log in with.
+For GitHub, going to the settings page and clicking applications allows users to create an OAuth app to allow for log in to the site.

 <img src="README_TESTING_IMAGES/github.png" alt="github">